ballerina-platform/openapi-tools/module-ballerina-openapi/Package.md

 ```
 Generates both the Ballerina service and Ballerina client stub for a given OpenAPI file.

 This `-i <openapi-contract-path>` parameter of the command is mandatory.
-As an input, it will take the path to the
+It will get the path to the
- OpenAPI contract file (i.e., `my-api.yaml` or `my-api.json`).
+ OpenAPI contract file (i.e., `my-api.yaml` or `my-api.json`) as an input.

 The `--service-name`  is an optional parameter, which allows you to change the generated service name.

 You can give the specific tags and operations that you need to document as services without documenting all the operations using these optional `--tags` and `--operations` commands.

-`(-o|--output)` is an optional parameter.
-You can use this to give the output path for the generated files.
+The `(-o|--output)` is an optional parameter.
+You can use this to give the output path of the generated files.
 If not, it will take the execution path as the output path.

 ##### Modes
-If you want to generate a Service only, you can set the mode as `service` in the OpenAPI tool.
+If you want to generate a service only, you can set the mode as `service` in the OpenAPI tool.

 ```bash
 bal openapi -i <openapi-contract-path> --mode service [(-o|--output) output file path]
 ```

-If you want to generate a Client only, you can set the mode as  `client` in the OpenAPI tool.
+If you want to generate a client only, you can set the mode as  `client` in the OpenAPI tool.
 This client can be used in client applications to call the service defined in the OpenAPI file.

 ```bash